Pet Weight Loss Planner

 Summary and Disclaimer

 This Pet Weight Loss Planner offers a straightforward way to translate a daily calorie deficit into an estimated number of weeks for your pet to reach a lower target weight.
-It relies on a simple formula and several broad assumptions, so the result should be treated as an approximation only.
+Its value is clarity: it shows how the amount of weight to lose and the daily energy gap combine to shape the timeline.
+Its limitation is equally important: it is only a simplified model.

 Always consult a veterinarian before starting or changing any weight-loss program for your pet.
 Do not use this tool to override professional advice, diagnose conditions, or set aggressive goals on your own.
-If the estimate you see here differs from your vet’s recommendation, follow the guidance of your veterinary professional.
+If the estimate here differs from your veterinarian’s recommendation, follow the guidance of the veterinary professional who knows your pet’s medical history and body condition.

 Enter details to see estimated weeks.